duartejj99/Memory-allocator/README.md

 ### Memshell
-There is an CLI called `memshell` that allows to make calls to the emalloc library to test allocation operations manually.
-For the moment it can only allocate and release memory blocks through an allocator.
+There is an CLI called `memshell` that uses the emalloc library to do allocation operations through the `alloc` and `free` commands.
+For the moment it can only realize these two operations through an allocator.

 If you want to try it, go to the `build` directory and execute